Hazardous Frequently-Asked Questions

 What and where is the Resource Recovery Complex (RRC)?

 The RRC includes the Hazardous Waste Management Area (HWMA), the Radiation Waste Building, the Universal Waste Building, the Incinerator, and the Chemical Redistribution Building.
-At this location, Registered Users may acquire free chemicals, containers for the collection of unwanted materials, and other EHS-provided supplies.
+At this location, Permitted Individuals (PIs) as well and their trained laboratory staff may acquire free chemicals, containers for the collection of unwanted materials, and other EHS-provided supplies.
 The RRC is located south of the Animal Sciences Center at 1710 East Campus Loop.
 The location is shown on campus maps, including those provided in campus and city telephone directories.
 Also see Getting to EHS.
-Hours of operation are 8:00 to 5:00 (7:30 to 4:30 during the summer), Monday through Friday.
-The RRC is not open over lunch (12:00 to 1:00) or during Friday morning staff meetings (8:00 to 10:00).
-Direct phone numbers are: (573) 882-3736 (office) and (573) 884-5270 (FAX).
+Hours of operation are 8:00 to 5:00, Monday through Friday.
+The RRC is not open over lunch (12:00 to 1:00) Direct phone numbers are: (573) 882-3736 (office) and (573) 884-5270 (FAX).

 Will EHS take my unwanted hazardous materials from home?